jeffharrell/minicart/README.md

 ## Localization

-Localization is supported in the minicart using the `strings` configuration object.
-For example, if you wanted the cart to appear in French:
+Localization is supported using the `strings` configuration object.
+Example:

     <script>
         paypal.minicart.render({